castlabs/electron-releases/README.md

 ### Licensing

-To be able to re-sign your application for your own purposes a license agreement wit Google Widevine is required.
+To be able to re-sign your application for your own purposes a license agreement with Google Widevine is required.
 To start the process you can use the [contact sheet](https://www.widevine.com/contact) on the [Widevine web site](https://www.widevine.com/), or send an e-mail to [widevine@google.com](mailto:widevine@google.com) showing interest in a license agreement and VMP signing.
 This process may take some time to complete so keep that in mind when planning your product release.

+Once a license agreement is in place you will be asked to provide CSRs for development and production VMP certificates.
+Google will sign and return the certificates enabling them to be used for VMP-signing your applications.

+> **NOTE**: Signing with a development certificate will only allow the application to pass VMP validation when using the application with development/UAT servers, **for production use a production VMP signature is required**.

 ### Re-signing

-We are providing a Python 3 script to make the re-signing process easier.
-It requires the Python modules: [cryptography](https://pypi.python.org/pypi/cryptography) and [macholib](https://pypi.python.org/pypi/macholib), both avaliable through the [Python Package Index](https://pypi.python.org/) and easily installed, e.g. using [pip](https://pypi.python.org/pypi/pip).
-Once VMP signing certificates (in either `PEM` or `DER` file-formats) have been acquired from [Google Widevine](https://www.widevine.com/) the [vmp-resign.py](vmp-resign.py) script, available in the repository, can be used to easily regenerate (and verify) the required signatures.
+We are providing a Python script to make the re-signing process easier.
+It requires the Python modules [cryptography](https://pypi.python.org/pypi/cryptography) and [macholib](https://pypi.python.org/pypi/macholib), both avaliable through the [Python Package Index](https://pypi.python.org/) and easily installed, e.g. using [pip](https://pypi.python.org/pypi/pip).
+Once VMP signing certificates (in either `PEM` or `DER` file-formats) have been acquired from [Google Widevine](#licensing) the [vmp-resign.py](vmp-resign.py) script, available in the repository, can be used to easily regenerate (and verify) the required signatures.
 Basic usage looks as follows:

 ```
 vmp-resign.py [-h] [-v] [-q] [-M MACOS_NAME] [-W WINDOWS_NAME]